Double D Hunting | Optics Guide

 What Is the Best Budget Thermal Monocular?

-The best budget thermal monocular for most hunters is the RIX POCKET K3 at $899 — pocket-size, 384×288 sensor, 780 m detection, and 6-hour battery.
-For best budget thermal monocular for hunting with hands-free use, choose the RIX STRIDE ST3 LITE at $999.
+The most affordable budget thermal monocular we carry is the Athlon Cronus ATS P-Mini 250S at $399 — a pocket-size 256×192 unit at just 7.23 oz with 1-4× zoom and a 5-year warranty.
+For the best overall image quality, the RIX POCKET K3 at $899 steps up to a 384×288 sensor, 780 m detection, and 6-hour battery.
+For hands-free predator hunting, the RIX STRIDE ST3 LITE at $999.

 Need a rifle-mounted thermal instead?
 See our best budget thermal scope guide for clip-on and riflescope picks from $799.99.